cristinamtown/letterboxd_rec_system/README.md

 ## Methodology:
-There are two main notebooks used for this project.
-The first was used to gather data from Letterboxd and TMdB.
-The other notebook is where the meat of the recommendation system code is located.
+There are three main notebooks used for this project.
+The first two are used to gather data from Letterboxd and TMdB through web-scraping and an API.
+The other notebook is where the actual recommendation system code is located.

-### Data Notebook Methodology
+### Web-Scraping Notebook Methodology
 [github repo](https://github.com/cristinamtown/flatiron_capstone/blob/main/Data.ipynb)
 1. Import necessary libraries including Beautiful Soup, Pandas, and Requests.
 2. Create a function that scrapes the usernames that follows the given username and returns the usernames in a list.